 Academic programs at Troy School include strong Music, Art, Physical Education, and Makerspace programs.
 Our curriculum is based on the New Hampshire College and Career Readiness Standards (NHCCRS).
 All students participate in a rigorous mathematics and literacy curriculum, with interventions provided to students as necessary.
-In addition to our low teacher to student ratio, we have a paraprofessional staff in place to ensure that each child's individual needs are met.
+In addition to our low teacher-to-student ratio, we have a paraprofessional staff in place to ensure that each child's individual needs are met.

 State, district, school, and classroom assessments closely monitor student growth and performance.
-When assessment results are received, staff members are involved with analyzing the results in order to determine how results will impact curriculum and instruction.
+When assessment results are received, staff members are involved with analyzing the results in order to determine how the results will impact curriculum and instruction.

 School-wide Focus Areas

 Each child is required to have a form on file with the office stating how they will be going home at the end of the day.
 No child will be allowed to leave in a manner different from what is on file without permission from a parent or guardian.
-If your child will be going home in any manner that is different from the usual, please send in a note to the classroom teacher or call the office by 2:30 PM.
+If your child is going home in any way that is different from usual, please send a note to the classroom teacher or call the office by 2:30 PM.
 In order to keep our students and staff safe, we operate under a locked-door policy.
-If you wish to visit the school during school hours, you must come to the Office Entrance, located in the back of the building, and be buzzed in.
+If you wish to visit the school during school hours, you must come to the Office Entrance, located at the back of the building, and be buzzed in.
 All visitors are required to sign in at the office and receive and wear a visitor’s pass while on school property.
 You will not be allowed to visit your child’s classroom without the permission of the classroom teacher.
 All visitors must sign out upon leaving the building.